-Continuing with the theme of the London Stock Exchange, I recently published an article on special purpose acquisition companies (SPACs).
+Continuing with the theme of the London Stock Exchange, I recently published two articles on special purpose acquisition companies (SPACs).
 SPACs are shell companies incorporated and listed with the singular purpose of acquiring another company or business.
 They have been viewed as a mechanism through which private companies can more easily float.
-My paper, using the US market as a foundation, critically analyses the use of SPACs and the manner in which the UK market will develop following revisions to the Main Market's Listing Rules.
-I am continuing my research in this area, expanding my study to Euronext Amsterdam, which has dominated the European market for SPAC listings.
+My first SPAC paper, using the US market as a foundation, critically analysed the use of SPACs, making predictions about the manner in which the UK market will develop following revisions to the Main Market's Listing Rules.
+My second paper takes a detailed look at how the SPAC markets in London and Amsterdam have in fact developed.
+The paper validates the predictions regarding London outlined in the first paper, and notes a similar market has developed in Amsterdam, where a more flexible SPAC regime exists with no mandatory SPAC regulations.
+I conclude that institutional investors are broadly able to influence SPAC terms by private ordering, and that regulations should instead have focused on protecting retail investors.

 I have also recently co-authored four papers.
 Firstly, a published paper evaluating the recent round of primary markets reforms in the UK, and the propensity for those reforms to resuscitate the London Stock Exchange.
 The paper additionally investigates the reasons for the secular decline of the London Stock Exchange and the potential for a renaissance.
 Secondly, I have a co-authored a paper assessing whether it is time to abolish the UK Corporate Governance Code.
 The paper forms part of my current portfolio of research seeking ways in which to reinvigorate the London Stock Exchange, and it provides evidence that the UK Corporate Governance Code may now be more of a hinderance rather than a benefit to UK listed companies.
 The paper has gained significant traction in the media and amongst policy circles.
 The final two co-authored papers take a deep dive into the potential reasons for the decline of the London Stock Exchange as an equity market, and the historical impact of law and regulation on the UK's equity markets.
-I am continuing, with my co-author, to research the factors impacting the health of the London Stock Exchange.
+I am continuing, with my co-author, to research the factors impacting the health of the London Stock Exchange, and, as an off-shoot, I recently completed a paper comparing the US and UK approaches to executive compensation.
 My current research also focuses on private equity, since the rise of private equity has an indirect impact on the public markets, and on what possible reforms could work more effectively to attract companies to the London Stock Exchange, allow them to flourish and keep them there over the long-term.